 - In Harmony with Nature: As the Seedseer and a Padjal, she is very much in tune with the elementals.

-- Named Weapon: Claustrum, a staff created from a tree that survived the 6th Umbral Era.
+- Named Weapons: Claustrum, a staff created from a tree that survived the 6th Umbral Era.

 - Nature Hero: Is one with the Elementals of the forest and defends both her people and the forest.

-- Older Than They Look: Comes with being a Padjal, as she stopped aging at some point in her late teens or early twenties.
+- Older Than They Look: Averted, for now.
+As a Padjal, she stopped aging at some point in her late teens or early twenties and is fated for this, but at present doesn't look that far off her age of 28.
 This actually makes her unique among her peers, as she appears visibly older then her fellow Padjals who mostly look like children or preteens, even though some of them, like E-Sumi-Yan, are older than her.
-The first Encyclopedia Eorzea novel mentions, almost offhandedly, that she's at least two-hundred fifty years old.

 - Out of Focus: Along with Merlwyb, Kan-E has not received nearly as much focus the other major leaders, Raubahn, Nanamo, and Aymeric.